GenomicsCoreLeuven/galaxy_tools/README.md

 # galaxy_tools
-Galaxy files for the tools developed by the Genomics Core
+Galaxy files for the tools developed by the Genomics Core.

 ##Licence